Nutrition and Metabolism PhD Program

 News & Events

-N&M PhD student Addison Konlan was one of two UW-Madison representatives at the 2026 Catalyzing Advocacy in Science and Engineering workshop held April 12-15 in Washington, D.C.
+N&M PhD student Addison Konlan of the Bolling research group was one of two UW-Madison representatives at the 2026 Catalyzing Advocacy in Science and Engineering workshop held April 12-15 in Washington, D.C.
 The national program brings graduate students together with leaders in science policy and advocacy to explore how scientific research informs federal decision-making.
-He’s quoted saying, “The CASE workshop
+“The

 Recent Publications